 Progressive degree programs enable USC undergraduate students to begin work on master’s degrees while continuing to complete requirements for their bachelor’s degrees.
 Applicants must complete between 64 and 96 units of undergraduate coursework.
 A master’s degree may be awarded simultaneously with, but not before, a bachelor’s degree is awarded.

-Progressive degree students may enroll in both graduate and undergraduate courses, regardless of class level classification.
+Progressive degree students may enroll in both graduate and undergraduate courses, regardless of class level.

 How Progressive Degree Class Level Affects Financial Aid